Evaluating the potential for commercial aquaculture of the native Pacific littleneck clam (Leukoma staminea) in Morro Bay Estuary, CA

 PROJECT HIGHLIGHT:

-This project will evaluate the potential for commercial cultivation of native Pacific littleneck clams in the Morro Bay Estuary in an effort to help expand shellfish production beyond the non-native Manila littleneck clam.
-Viability of the species will be determined by directly comparing the native Pacific littleneck with the non-native Manila littleneck clam in both field and laboratory trials.
+This project is evaluating the potential for commercial cultivation of native Pacific littleneck clams in the Morro Bay Estuary in an effort to help expand shellfish production beyond the non-native Manila littleneck clam.
+Viability of the species is being determined by directly comparing the native Pacific littleneck with the non-native Manila littleneck clam in both field and laboratory trials.

 PROJECT SUMMARY:

 California ranks 10th in the U.S. for shellfish production, with most efforts focused on the cultivation of oysters, abalones, mussels and clams.
-Despite the industry’s substantial economic significance, shellfish hatcheries and farms regularly experience impacts of disease outbreaks and climate change stressors.
-One promising strategy for increasing the industry’s climate resilience and mitigating current and future disease threats is to integrate native species into shellfish aquaculture cultivation.
+Despite the industry’s substantial economic significance, shellfish hatcheries and farms regularly experience disease outbreaks and suffer stressors due to warmer oceans.
+One promising strategy for increasing the industry’s resilience and mitigating current and future disease threats is to integrate native species into shellfish aquaculture cultivation.

-This project will directly test whether planting native littleneck clams (L. staminea) at higher tidal elevations can improve post-harvest survival during storage and shipping, easing the economic vulnerability of shellfish farmers to climate change while fostering their participation in the recovery of a species that has experienced decades of decline.
+This project is testing whether planting native littleneck clams (L. staminea) at higher tidal elevations can improve post-harvest survival during storage and shipping, easing the economic vulnerability of shellfish farmers while fostering their participation in the recovery of a species that has experienced decades of decline.
 Documenting the viability of native littleneck clams can provide farmers with the confidence they need to commit to purchasing commercial-scale quantities of native seed from hatcheries.
 Expanding shellfish aquaculture to include a local, native species facing population decline will also boost the ‘social license’ growers need to maintain their industry.

 Principal Investigators